Martin Grace

-Martin Grace (11 September 1942 - 27 January 2010) was a stunt actor, stunt coordinator, second unit director, and stunt double, who appeared in at least 73 films.
+Martin Grace (11 September 1942 – 27 January 2010) was an Irish stunt actor, stunt coordinator, second unit director, and stunt double, who appeared in at least 73 films.

 He is best known for being the stunt double of Roger Moore in the James Bond films and Harrison Ford in Indiana Jones, and Terry Gilliam in Brazil (1985).
 He also worked on Superman (1978).

+Biography

-He was born on a farm between Freshford and Lisdowney.
-He went to the national school in Lisdowney, he attended Kilkenny College and in the early 1960s he moved to London to join an action agency and trained at the Mountview Theatre School, where he worked for Supersoft hairspray and Cadbury's Milk Tray commercials.
+Martin Ryan Grace was born in September 1942 on a farm between Freshford and Lisdowney, Ireland.
+He went to the national school in Lisdowney, he attended Kilkenny College and in the early 1960s he moved to London, England, to join an action agency and trained at the Mountview Theatre School, where he worked for Supersoft hairspray and Cadbury's Milk Tray commercials.
 His film debut was in the television spin-off Dr Who and the Daleks (1965), he engaged for You Only Live Twice (1967) and Alfred the Great (1969).